EchoUtopia/batch/README.md

 ## Batch

-this simple lib helps you with batch process your tasks, and you can also fetch data in batch
+this simple lib helps you with batch process your tasks, and you can also use it to fetch data in batch

 ## Example: